syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ---
 layout: post
 title: Filtering in Blazor Mention Component | Syncfusion
-description: Checkout and learn here all about Filtering in Syncfusion Blazor Mention component and much more details.
+description: Checkout and learn here all about filtering in Syncfusion Blazor Mention component and much more details.
 platform: Blazor
 control: Mention
 documentation: ug
 ---

-# Filtering data in Mention
+# Filtering data in Blazor Mention Component

 The Mention component has built-in support to filter data items.
 The filter operation starts as soon as you start typing characters in the mention element.